-Non-interview or not, Matt knew that he was in for a world of trouble if he left a single officer in charge of a suspect who'd assaulted the Chief Superintendant only the night before.
+Non-interview or not, Matt knew that he was in for a world of trouble if he left a lone detective in charge of a suspect who'd assaulted the Chief Superintendent only the night before.
 And even more trouble, if such a thing existed, if anyone made the point that the suspect was a personal friend of the DI.

 "Sir, for safety reasons and -"

-"He's given himself up peacefully, and he's handcuffed.
-I'd say he'd be a pretty unlikely assailant."
+"He's given himself up peacefully and he's handcuffed.
+I'd say he's a pretty unlikely assailant."